 - Sound accounting policies and practices encompassing prudent and consistent valuation methods and procedures; and

 - An appropriately robust risk control self-assessment process, including processes to remediate identified gaps or weaknesses.

 3.6 GCRM Principle 6

-Market Participants should have processes in place to independently review the effectiveness of and adherence to the risk management and compliance framework
+Market Participants should have processes in place to independently review the effectiveness of and adherence to the governance, compliance framework and risk management.

-All material risk related to the market activities should be covered using an appropriate assessment methodology.
+All material risk related to the market activities should be covered in the independent review using an appropriate assessment methodology.

-The individual or team carrying out the review should be given the necessary mandate and support, including adequate staff with requisite experience or expertise.
+3.6.3 The individual or team carrying out the review should be given the necessary mandate and support, including adequate personnel with requisite experience or expertise.